PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Included Credits

 When you sign up for a paid plan, you pay a platform fee at the start of each [billing period](#billing-period).
-This minimum monthly charge grants you a base of credits that you can use for the rest of your billing period (see your [Billing and Usage Settings](https://pipedream.com/settings/billing) for your exact quota).
-If you have been granted any additional credit increases by Pipedream, that is added to the base quota. **This total is called the included credits quota**.
+This minimum monthly charge grants you a base of included credits that you can use for the rest of your billing period (see your [Billing and Usage Settings](https://pipedream.com/settings/billing) for your exact quota).
+If you have been granted any additional credit increases by Pipedream, that is added to the included credits.

 ### Additional Credits